 Collaboration is key to sharing knowledge freely, learning from one another, and jointly thinking of innovative ideas to help both parties grow.

-Both parties already have a lot on their plates with their day-to-day duties and responsibilities; however, both nonprofits and businesses should do what they can to help one another out.
+Both parties already have a lot on their plates with their day-to-day duties and responsibilities; however, both nonprofits and businesses should do what they can to support one another.

-In the case that a business wants to organize and manage an event to raise money for a different charitable cause, they could always ask their nonprofit partner what tactics would maximize attendance.
-After all, nonprofits are the fundraising and event planning experts!
+In the case that a business wants to organize and manage an event to raise money for another charitable cause, it could always ask its nonprofit partner what tactics would maximize attendance.
+After all, nonprofits are fundraising and event-planning experts!

 On the flip side, a business should also express appreciation when they see positive results from the partnership.
-For example, if they notice an increase in employee engagement, which is common among employees who volunteer regularly, they should thank the nonprofit for allowing them to contribute.
+For example, if a business notices an increase in employee engagement, which is common among workplace volunteerism, it should thank the nonprofit for providing them with regular volunteer opportunities.